ponmar/filedb2/README.md

 1. Clone GIT repository
 2. Checkout wanted branch
 3. Open FileDB.sln in Visual Studio 2022
-4. Disable FileDBApp project if not wanted (it requires .NET MAUI)
-5. Build solution
+4. Build solution
-6. Set FileDB project as startup project
+5. Set FileDB project as startup project
-7. Start project.
+6. Start project.
 Note that a command line argument can be used to enable demo mode to avoid affecting the real database during development.

 ### Contribute ###